 Read the media release: Preferred route announced for Glen Innes to Tamaki Drive section 4.

 AT and NZTA have made a short-list of 3 route options for Section 4, the last leg of the shared path (between Orakei Basin and Tamaki Drive).
 The options are now being taken forward for further investigation that will include geotechnical study and value engineering.
-Find out more about section 4.

 Feedback on section 1 of the shared path (the section between Merton and St Johns Roads) was open from 27 March until 4 April 2017.
 Thanks to everyone who provided feedback.